undergrad-partner-school

 Student Services

-At Baker College, there are many amenities that make life on campus comfortable and safe.
+At Baker College, there are many amenities required for a pleasant and safe life on campus.

 In addition, other services like Veteran's Affairs are available to the students of Baker College.

-All in all, campus life at Baker College is rich and vibrant and provides everything most students need.
+All in all, campus life at Baker College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services